vantage228/express/Readme.md

 ## People

-The original author of Express is [TJ Holowaychuk](https://github.com/tj)
+The original author of Express is [OM SINGH](https://github.com/vantage228)

 [List of all contributors](https://github.com/expressjs/express/graphs/contributors)